MapReader

 Overview

 MapReader is a groundbreaking interdisciplinary tool that emerged from a specific set of geospatial historical research questions.
-It was inspired by methods in biomedical imaging and geographic information science, which were adapted for annotation and use by historians, for example in JVC and MapReader papers.
+It was inspired by methods in biomedical imaging and geographic information science, which were adapted for use by historians, for example in our Journal of Victorian Culture and Geospatial Humanities 2022 SIGSPATIAL workshop papers.
 The success of the tool subsequently generated interest from plant phenotype researchers working with large image datasets, and so MapReader is an example of cross-pollination between the humanities and the sciences made possible by reproducible data science.

 MapReader pipeline